 Many Africans view religion in terms of power and providing health or wealth.

 What is the relationship between Christianity and African traditional practices and beliefs?
 At what point does a Christian in Africa embrace his or her culture?
 At what point does a Christian in Africa exclude culture?
 This is a difficult point of tension we will all face in our respective lands: where do we continue and what must we stop?

 In Ephesians 4:17-32, Paul uses the imagery of putting off and putting on.
 The central theological issue is the transition from being a non-Christian to being a Christian.
 More narrowly, in Ephesians 4:17-24, Paul tells the Ephesians to take off their old self and put on Christ.
 Paul first challenges the Ephesian believers to put away the old self by not living as Gentiles (Ephesians 4:17-22, 25-31).
 He describes the old self as a hardened life, one that that has lost sensitivity to God, given to sensuality so as to indulge in every kind of impurity (Ephesians 4:18-20).
-This is a life that is corrupted or decaying, characterized by falsehood, anger, stealing, unwholesome talk and bitterness (Ephesians 4:25-29).
+This is a life that is corrupted or decaying, characterised by falsehood, anger, stealing, unwholesome talk and bitterness (Ephesians 4:25-29).
 This we should put off.